 Thanks to the sponsor of this post, National Turkey Federation.
 As always all opinions are my own.

 One type of bowl recipe that was missing, was one that was made with meatballs.
 I don’t know how that’s possible because I love meatballs!
-Well, you’ll be happy to know if you’re a meatball lover like me, that you can now make these easy and delicious Asian Turkey Meatball Bowls.
+You’ll be happy to know if you’re a meatball lover like me, that you can now make these easy and delicious Asian turkey meatball bowls.

 Ingredients to Make Asian Turkey Meatball Bowls